Pacific School's New Home Study Program - Frequently Asked Questions

 Are students in the Home Study Program required to be fully vaccinated?

-No. Parents must give the office a copy of the student's vaccine records at the time of enrollment, but because there is no classroom component to the program, students are not required to have completed all of their vaccines.
+No. Parents must give the office a copy of the student's vaccine records at the time of enrollment, but because there is no classroom component to the program, students are not required to have completed all of their school vaccines.
 However, if you wish to participate in any school-sponsored field trips or transfer into any program with an in-person classroom component, whether at Pacific School or elsewhere, your student will need to be fully vaccinated.
 For more information, see www.shotsforschool.org.

 What if I sign up for Pacific’s Home Study Program but later want to transfer my student into one of Pacific School’s other programs (traditional classrooms or Independent Study) or another school?